-Succop Nature Park dates back to an Irish immigrant by the name of Mr. John Maharg.
-Mr. Maharg settled in Penn Township in 1805 when he received a deed for a farm that would encompass the property.
+Succop Nature Park dates back to John Maharg, who settled in Penn Township in 1805 when he received a deed for a farm that would encompass the property.
 The main portion of the house (known as the Marcraig House) was built in 1830, with a barn, summer kitchen and wash house being added in the 1850’s.
 A bank barn that still stands on the property today was constructed in 1886.
 John Maharg died in 1871 and the property remained in the Marharg family until 1921.

 The home and property were then sold to T.W.
 Phillips Jr., who was the son of the founder of T.W.
 Phillips Gas and Oil Company.
 Phillips son, Thomas W. Jr. purchased the property in the 1921 and quickly expanded upon the home as well as the grounds.
 Across the street, Mr. Phillips constructed what would be known as “Phillips Hall” while planting a number of trees upon the grounds.
 In fact Mr. Phillips daughter, Margret Phillips Succop would write about her late father “Throughout his life he continued to turn to trees, finding solace in their endurability.
 But more, I think, trees taught him the rewarding virtues of patience, perseverance, and fortitude.”
 Many of the trees found upon the grounds of Succop Nature Park were planted by Mr. Phillips son-in-law, A. Craig Succop.